OwenJF/3DPrintCalculus/README.md

 - I have also stretched the vase vertically to make it more practical. (see SolidRevVase ... taller.3mf)
   ![Final version of the vase](https://github.com/OwenJF/3DPrintCalculus/blob/main/Vase%20Method%20Attempt%202%20Taller.png)

-### Fifth Project - Cycloid and Brachistochrone Marble Runs
+### Fifth Project - Cycloid and Brachistochrone Marble Runs:
 - I did not use Mathematica for this project but rather used the Desmos graphing calculator to generate SVG files that I imported into TinkerCAD to model the ramps for the marble run.
 - One of the runs is a simple cycloid curve where if two marbles are dropped from any point on both sides, they will meet in the middle at the same time.
 - The second marble run is a demonstration of the Brachistochrone curve, which has the shortest travel time compared to the two other ramps.

   ![Both of the ramps](https://github.com/OwenJF/3DPrintCalculus/blob/main/cycloid%20and%20brachistochrone%20ramps.jpg)

-### Sixth Project - Convergent Series Puzzle
+### Sixth Project - Convergent Series Puzzle:
 - This puzzle was designed in TinkerCAD.
 It features several square pieces that fit into the base.
 The sizes of the pieces are based on the geometric series $\sum\limits_{n=0}^{\infty} \left(\frac{1}{2}\right)^n$, the idea being that each piece is half the size of the last piece, starting from 1.
 The pieces all fit into a base that contains the same summation notation.
 Since the series is infinite, I only have pieces that go up to 1/256 and then a piece labeled ${\infty}$ to represent the rest of the series.
 All of the pieces fit into a space that is 2 times the area of the first piece, which shows that the convergent sum of the series is 2.